Kartikey0205/kartikey0205/README.md

 <!-- <p align="left"> <img src="https://komarev.com/ghpvc/?username=Kartikey0205" alt="Kartikey" /> </p></br> -->

 ## Hi there 👋,
-I'm Kartikey Dubey, a Final Year Computer Science Engineering Undergrad  at 👨‍💻 JECRC University.
-I am a tech and coding enthusiasts, would love to be a Full Stack Web Developer  and see myself as a Software Developer in my future.
+I'm Kartikey Dubey, a Trainee Salesforce Developer  at 👨‍💻 Meatadologie .<br>  I am a tech and coding enthusiast. <br> Exploring about Salesforce Technology. <br>
 I love to spend time with techy stuff and exploring new things and people.

 ## 🧐 About